Noxyse/Phishing_simulation/README.md

 - **Encourage Strong Password Practices:**
   - Promote the use of strong, unique passwords for different accounts.
   - Recommend using password managers to store and manage passwords securely.

+# Be cautious of Phishing websites
+- **Check the URL:**
+  - Look for misspellings or unusual characters in the website's URL.
+  - Ensure the URL matches the legitimate website exactly, including the domain extension (e.g., .com, .org).

+- **Look for HTTPS:**
+  - Verify that the website uses HTTPS, indicated by a padlock icon in the address bar.
+  - Note that while HTTPS is a good sign, it does not guarantee the site is legitimate.

+- **Examine the Website Design:**
+  - Be cautious of websites that have poor design, low-quality images, or inconsistent branding.
+  - Legitimate websites typically have a professional appearance and consistent branding.

+- **Check for Contact Information:**
+  - Look for clear contact information, including a physical address and customer service details.
+  - Phishing sites often lack legitimate contact information or provide fake details.

+- **Review the Content:**
+  - Be wary of websites with excessive pop-ups, misleading information, or aggressive advertising.
+  - Check for grammatical errors or awkward phrasing, which can indicate a phishing site.

+- **Use a Website Reputation Checker:**
+  - Utilize online tools or browser extensions that assess website safety and reputation.
+  - Services like Google Safe Browsing, Norton Safe Web, or McAfee SiteAdvisor can help.

+- **Look for Unusual Requests:**
+  - Be suspicious of websites that ask for sensitive information, such as passwords or credit card details, without a valid reason.
+  - Legitimate sites typically do not request sensitive information in an unsolicited manner.

+- **Check for Security Certificates:**
+  - Click on the padlock icon in the address bar to view the site's security certificate.
+  - Ensure the certificate is valid and issued to the correct organization.

+- **Search for Reviews or Reports:**
+  - Look for reviews or reports about the website from other users.
+  - Search for the website name along with terms like "scam" or "phishing" to see if others have reported it.

+- **Trust Your Instincts:**
+  - If something feels off about the website, trust your instincts and avoid entering any personal information.
+  - Report suspicious websites to your browser or security software.